EV Charging Resources

 Charging Speeds, Ports & Specifications

 EV charging is categorized by charging speed and power levels, and alternating current (AC) versus direct current (DC).
 The power delivered by utility equipment through transformers to buildings is AC.
 The batteries in BEVs store and deliver power as DC.
-AC power, common for moderate-powered charging, must be converted to DC using the vehicle’s onboard charger, also known as a rectifier.
-Direct current fast charging (DCFC) equipment supplies DC power directly from the utility service to the vehicle batteries, bypassing the on-board charger.
+AC power, common for moderate-powered charging, must be converted to DC using the vehicle’s onboard charger.
+DC fast charging (DCFC) equipment supplies DC power directly from the utility service to the vehicle batteries, bypassing the on-board charger.

 The information provided here addresses: